2017: 6-21 November

 The tour balance is due no later than 90 days prior to the commencement of the Palestine of Jesus course.

-Payment can be made by direct deposit into our bank account:
+Payment can be made by direct deposit into our bank account or phone through your credit card details:

 Reference: POJ + surname